Pastel de Nata or Pastel de Belem? What’s the difference?

 Pastel de Nata or Pastel de Belem?

 It’s actually very simple.
-You can only call Pastel de Belem to the pastry sold by the “Antiga Pastelaria de Belem”, in Belem right next to the Jeronimos Monastery.
+You can only call Pastel de Belem the pastry sold by the “Antiga Pastelaria de Belem” in Belem, right next to the Jeronimos Monastery.
 You can’t really miss it as there are large ques at the door.
 All the other custard tarts you see in Lisbon( and the rest of Portugal) are Pastéis de Nata.

 Origins of the Pastel de Belem

-At the time, Belem was separated from Lisbon, and to reach Belem people had to take steamboats.
-However, even in the 19th century, the Tower of Belem and Jeronimos Monastery were already attracting visitors who got used to savor the delicious Pasteis de Belem originated from de monastery.
+At the time, Belem was separated from Lisbon, and to reach Belem, people had to take steamboats.
+However, even in the 19th century, the Tower of Belem and Jeronimos Monastery were already attracting visitors who got used to savoring the delicious Pasteis de Belem originated from the monastery.

-In 1837, the production of the custard tarts starts officially next to the Monastery, in the same place where a sugar refinery worked.
-The old secret recipe was transmitted through the pastry chefs until today.
+In 1837, the production of the custard tarts started officially next to the Monastery, in the same place where a sugar refinery worked.
+The old secret recipe has been transmitted through pastry chefs until today.
 Only the chefs who work in ” Antiga Pastelaria de Belem” know this recipe and it’s still the same as it was when they were cooked in the Monastery.

 The name “Pastel de Belém” has been trademarked, thus no one can call Pastel de Belem to any other pastry besides the original owners and producers of Pastel de Belém.

 Call it pastel de nata or Pastel de Belem, they are usually good!
 However, they aren’t exactly the same.
-As we said above, the recipe of the Pastel de Belem is secret and only they know it.
-Plus, Antiga Pastelaria de Belem is very careful with the quality of the ingredients and technique used, so they are extremely good.
+As we said above, the recipe for the Pastel de Belem is secret, and only they know it.
+Plus, Antiga Pastelaria de Belem is very careful with the quality of the ingredients and techniques used, so they are extremely good.
 So we recommend you to try it at least once.
-This is one of those cases that the huge reputation is justified.
+This is one of those cases in which a huge reputation is justified.

-Pastel de Nata on the other hand, can be good, very good, and sometimes not that great… There are plenty of pastries cooking exceptional Pastel de Nata, which can be as good (or even better?) as the original Pastel de Belem.
+On the other hand, Pastel de Nata can be good, very good, and sometimes not that great… Plenty of pastries cook exceptional Pastel de Nata, which can be as good (or even better?) as the original Pastel de Belem.
 It really depends on your taste.

 Where to eat the best Pastel de Nata?

 After trying the original Pastel de Belem, you might want to try a Pastel de Nata and see for yourself if there’s a difference.
-Lucky for you, many of the best places to eat a Pastel de Nata are conveniently located close in downtown Lisbon or close to tourist attractions.
-Here’s a list os the best places to eat Pastel de Nata:
+Lucky for you, many of the best places to eat a Pastel de Nata are conveniently located close to downtown Lisbon or close to tourist attractions.
+Here’s a list of the best places to eat Pastel de Nata:

 Where to eat the famous Pastel de Belem?